Skip to content

 Does United or Spirit have better Wi-Fi?

 United.
 United is rolling out Starlink Wi-Fi, free for MileagePlus members, on a growing portion of its fleet with plans for 800-plus aircraft by end of 2026.
 On non-Starlink planes, MileagePlus members pay 8 dollars.
-Spirit charges 5.99 to 7.99 dollars for Wi-Fi that is not available on all aircraft.
+Spirit charged 5.99 to 7.99 dollars for Wi-Fi that was not available on all aircraft, but Spirit ceased operations on May 2, 2026.

 Does United or Spirit have more legroom?

-United offers 30 to 31 inches of seat pitch in standard economy versus Spirit's 28 to 29 inches.
-United Economy Plus provides approximately 34 inches.
-Spirit Go Comfy offers 32 inches.
-Spirit First (formerly Big Front Seat) provides 36 inches of pitch at 18.5 inches wide, with bundled carry-on and snacks from 12 to 250 dollars.
+United offers 30 to 31 inches (76 to 79 cm) of seat pitch in standard economy versus Spirit's 28 to 29 inches (71 to 74 cm).
+United Economy Plus provides approximately 34 inches (86 cm).
+Spirit Go Comfy offered 32 inches (81 cm).
+Spirit First (formerly Big Front Seat) provided 36 inches (91 cm) of pitch at 18.5 inches (47 cm) wide, with a bundled carry-on and snacks from 12 to 250 dollars.
 United Polaris business class on international routes offers lie-flat suites with sliding doors.
-For standard economy, United has a noticeable legroom advantage.
+Note that Spirit ceased operations on May 2, 2026, so its products are historical; for standard economy, United had a noticeable legroom advantage and is the only one of the two still flying.

 What is the total cost of flying Spirit vs United including all fees in 2026?